How to Make a Roller Kite

 • Cut off some 50-pound flying line to a length of 1.0 DL (120 cm, 48 in.), and tie a very small Loop knot into each end.

-• Poke holes in the plastic, on either side of the upper horizontal spar.
-Four holes altogether, 0.24 DL (28.8 cm, 11 1/2 in.) from the vertical spar, as indicated by the four yellow dots in the photo.
+• Poke holes in the plastic on either side of the upper horizontal spar.
+That's four holes altogether, 0.24 DL (28.8 cm, 11 1/2 in.) from the vertical spar, as indicated by the four yellow dots in the photo.

 • Cut off some flying line to a length of 3.0 DL (360 cm, 144 in.), and attach one end to the bridle loop.
 Use a shiftable knot such as the Prusik knot, and adjust it to center.
 Let's just call this the bridle line.